Troy Singleton: New Jersey Assembly

 On March 29, 2011, Jack Conners announced that, due to redistricting, he would not seek another term to the Assembly in 2011.
 He announced his resignation on August 26, 2011, effective immediately to accept a position with Camden County as its director of veterans' affairs.
 Singleton was selected by the Burlington County and Camden County Democratic committees to fill the vacant seat, and he defended it as an incumbent in the general election.
 He was sworn in on November 21, 2011, to finish the remainder of Conners' term and was sworn into his first full term on January 10, 2012.

 New Jersey Senate

-Singleton ran for the Senate in the 2017 election after longtime Republican Senator Diane Allen announced her retirement.
-His election was one of the gains Democrats made in the legislature in 2017.
+Singleton ran for the Senate in the 2017 election after longtime Republican Senator Diane Allen announced her retirement due to health issues, after nearly two decades in the senate.
+His election was one of the two seats gained by Democrats made in the legislature that year.
 He was sworn in at the start of the 218th Legislature.

-In 2021, Singleton sponsored legislation that would legalize accessory dwelling units (ADUs) in New Jersey, making it possible for homeowners to turn parts of their house into an extra apartment.
+In 2021, Singleton sponsored legislation that would legalize accessory dwelling units in New Jersey, making it possible for homeowners to turn parts of their house into an extra apartment.

 Committee assignments

-Committee assignments for the current session are:
+Committee assignments for the 2024—2025 Legislative Session are: